 Pathophysiology of Brain Injuries

-A mild head trauma may result in cortical contusions resulting from coup or contrecoup injuries[LINK].
+A mild head trauma may result in cortical contusions resulting from coup or contrecoup injuries.
 Axonal fracture due to shear and tensile forces can happen during a severe head injury.
+Central nervous system resident and peripherally derived inflammatory cells are involved.
 There are moderate levels of axonal damage that can result in a milder traumatic brain injury.
 Interference of the axonal neurofilament system diminishes axonal transport leading to axonal swelling, Wallerian degeneration and transection.
 What may contribute to a minor injury is the release of excitatory neurotransmitters acetylcholine, glutamate, aspartate and a generation of free radicals.

 Blast accodents may or transfer kinetic energy through the vascular system, to the brain and lead to a traumatic brain injury (TBI) without a direct head injury.
 Evidence of microscopic axonal injury, axon reaction bulbs and microglial sets, has been found in pathological examinations of patients with minor head traumas, that died from other injuries.
 Dispersal tensor MRI studies of the corpus callosum in patients with mild TBI revealed increased limited anisotropy and diffusivity suggestive of a cytotoxic edema.
 In patients with mild head traumas, the neuroimaging studies have shown that certain patients may develop frequent and extensive areas of abnormality as ascertained by the SPECT, PET and MRI that is revealed on a CT scan.
 The findings have shown an individual more prone to becoming more psychologically unbalanced and may display signs of mild psychosis. .